 - Add cranberries, sugar, orange zest, orange juice, water, cinnamon stick, and salt to a saucepan.
 Bring to a boil.
 Then, reduce the heat to low and simmer for 10 -15 minutes or until most cranberries have burst.

 - Let cool completely at room temperature.
 Serve immediately or store in a tightly sealed container in the refrigerator for up to 1 week.
-Note that the cranberry sauce will continue to thicken as it cools.
+The cranberry sauce will continue to thicken as it cools.

 Nutrition